 Seniors have lots of different policy options to choose from.
-Term life and permanent life insurance are two different types of policies that are available as options.
+Term life and permanent life insurance are two different types of policies that are available.
 However, what is recommended for most seniors is to explore the permanent life insurance policies.

-The dependability of these policies makes it different from other types of life insurance.
-Because the premiums always stay the same, this makes it easy for you to budget and keep your coverage active.
+The dependability of these policies make it different from other types of life insurance.
+Because the premiums always stay the same, this makes it is easier for you to budget and keep your coverage active.
 While other types of senior life insurance may have cheaper costs than permanent policies, their premiums are tied to other factors.
 Interest rates or the stock market can effect those premiums, which may result in those options being more expensive in the long run.

 5 Factors to Consider for Senior Life Insurance